19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 5/Divine Aid.md

 | Range    | Self                                                                                 |
 | Domains  | [Life](../../Spell%20Domains/Life.md), [Water](../../Spell%20Domains/Water.md) |

-Divine entities come to your aid for the duration, if you have a good relationship with a [Deity](../../../../Resources%20for%20GMs/Deities/Deities.md).
+This spell can only be learned from an archpriest of a [Deity](../../../Deities.md).
+If you do not worship the [Deity](../../../Deities.md), casting this spell will anger them greatly.

-Your Deity will require a sacrifice after you cast this spell before you can cast it again.
+You summon divine entities to your aid for the duration.

 Choose classic summon or swarm summon.